denichodev/forexapp/README.md

 ------

-Forexapp - Currency changer app, built with with React, Docker.
+Forexapp - Currency changer app, built with with React, Docker from scratch.

 ## Folder structure